GRC-SummerSchool/learn-python/Day1/Variables.md

 print(x2)				# "Shark Tank"
 ```

 The important thing to note is that once an assignment is done, the two variables are NOT related, i.e their values do not follow or track each other.
-Each can be independently changed without affecting the other.
+Each can be independently changed without affecting the other (except for *mutable objects* - read more from [here](https://www.freecodecamp.org/news/mutable-vs-immutable-objects-python/) and [here](https://www.geeksforgeeks.org/mutable-vs-immutable-objects-in-python/)).

 ### Exercises